Approval and Maintenance of Higher Education Courses Procedure

 5. Use 'and' rather than '&'.’

-B Conventions for Assigning a Post-Nominal Institute/School
+B Conventions for Assigning a Post-Nominal Institute

 1. Use the abbreviations listed in Federation University Post-Nominals Index (XLSX 19.3kb)